denwilliams/homenet-plugin-ninjablock/README.md

 # homenet-plugin-ninjablock
-Plugin for using Ninja Blocks with Homenet
+Plugin for using RF 433mhz sensors via Ninja Blocks with Homenet through the `ninjablock-bridge` library.